zoran-horvat/genai-workshop/README.md

 After executing the command, ensure that the `auth` database schema contains the roles (`Owner`, `User`) and users (`owner`, `user1`, `user2`, `user3`).

 ## Lesson 05: Modeling the Domain

 This lesson is implemented on the branch `lesson-05-domain-modeling`.

-*To begin* solvingn the lesson, switch to the tag `lesson-05-start`.
+*To begin* solving the lesson, switch to the tag `lesson-05-start`.

 ```
-git checkout lesson-05-domain-modeling
+git checkout lesson-05-start
 ```

 *Be aware* that this action will leave your repo in a detached HEAD state.